 Recognizing that basic shelter was a prerequisite to any future success in employment and substance abuse recovery, REAP partnered with local banks to acquire properties suitable to house returning citizens.
 REAP currently has 10 transitional houses in use in Escambia County, Florida.
 In 2019, REAP added re-entry services for women which now include two women's houses capable of housing up to 14 women.
 REAP has also acquired the use of two houses in Santa Rosa County, Florida to increase potential for supplying additional regional services.
 These properties serve as home to REAP clients where they may find privacy and dignity during the tumultuous transitional period following incarceration.
 Gradually, with the help of dedicated case workers and employment partners, clients are gradually phased out of the REAP properties as they gain financial independence.

 REAP's primary service area includes the four westernmost counties in Northwest Florida: Escambia, Santa Rosa, Okaloosa, and Walton and the Federal Northern District of Florida which extends from Pensacola to Gainesville, sans the Jacksonville area.

 REAP operates on a combination of State funding, private grants, and individual donations.
 If you would like to learn more about REAP's programs or volunteer to help, please contact us.
 If you would like to donate, you may do so securely through PayPal via the button below.

-Get access to community resources for you or a loved one returning from a period of incarceration and learn how to participate in REAP ReEntry programs.Resources
+Get access to community resources for you or a loved one returning from a period of incarceration and learn how to participate in REAP ReEntry programs.Services

 Individuals and corporations can help REAP's mission to improve the safety and livability of Northwest Florida.
-Find out how to donate or become a volunteer.Volunteer
+Find out how to donate or become a volunteer.Donate

 Follow us on social media and help share our work with your friends and colleagues.
 We're all neighbors here.